Explore health content from A to Z.

 I need information about...

 An ulcer is a breakdown of tissue on the inside of the stomach or small intestine.
 This causes a sore to form.
 An ulcer can form in the stomach (a gastric ulcer).
 Or one can form in the first part of the small intestine (a duodenal ulcer).
-In children, ulcers are often caused by an increase in stomach acids.
+In children, ulcers are often caused by an infection with bacteria (such as Helicobacter pylori), certain medications (such as NSAIDs), or an increase in stomach acid.

 Common symptoms of a gastric or duodenal ulcer include:

 Burning, cramping, or hungerlike pain in your child’s stomach area.
-This often happens 1–3 hours after a meal, or in the middle of the night.
+This often happens 1 to 3 hours after a meal, or in the middle of the night.

 Pain that gets either better or worse with eating.